sahare92/Web-Annotator/README.md

 2. Clone or download the git repository
 3. On the git run in command line "npm install -g nodemon" and "npm install"
 4. Move to the client directory and run in command line "npm install
+5. Create a local mongoDB with a database named 'web-annotator'

 To run: